anugrahasinha/nlp/README.md

-# nlp
+# Natural Language Processing
-NLP Based Experiments using python NLTK
+NLP Based Experiments using python NLTK and other libraries.

 What all is available
 1. POS Tagger using Viterbi Heuristic (HMM - Hidden Markov Modelling Technique)